snattrass/java-ee-concepts/1-cdi/README.md

 * Rebuild and redeploy.

 * Navigate to `http://localhost:8080/javaee-concepts-cdi/rest/scope/application` and then observe the output.
 Repeat multiple times.
+Repeat from another browser.

 * Navigate to `http://localhost:8080/javaee-concepts-cdi/rest/scope/request`and observe the output again repeating multiple times.